lessor/lessor/docs/developer-guide.md

 ### Downloading and Running Containers

+#### Authentication

 Lessor containers are published on [Google Container Registry](https://cloud.google.com/container-registry/).
 The Lessor containers are not public so you may need to run the following to configure local access:

 ```
 gcloud config configurations activate <configuration>
 gcloud docker --authorize-only
 ```

+If you'd like to configure your Kubernetes cluster to use these containers, see the Heptio documentation on [how to pull from private registries with Kubernetes](http://docs.heptio.com/content/private-registries/pr-gcr.html).

+#### Tags

 The `latest` tag is continuously built from the `master` via [Google Container Builder](https://cloud.google.com/container-builder/) and published on [Google Container Registry](https://cloud.google.com/container-registry/):